swiftlang/swift/docs/ErrorHandling.rst

 As with ``switch`` statements, Swift makes an effort to understand whether catch clauses are exhaustive.
 If it can determine it is, then the compiler considers the error to be handled.
-If not, the error automatically propagates out out of scope, either to a lexically enclosing ``catch`` clause or out of the containing function (which must be marked ``throws``).
+If not, the error automatically propagates out of scope, either to a lexically enclosing ``catch`` clause or out of the containing function (which must be marked ``throws``).